 “The Darkblades.”
 Jake’s nostrils flare.
 “And you know my name is Redstone,” he says through clenched teeth, unable to ignore the woman’s slight.

 Another tremor shakes the ground under their feet.

 At the slight flick of her head, her companions to start to move back.
-She follows after, heeled boots clicking on the stone floor, back towards the distant entrance to the Hall.
+She follows after, heeled boots clicking on the stone floor, backing towards the distant entrance to the Hall.